Method

 /memoriesdirectory the model canview/create/str_replace/insert/delete/rename; a YAML graph fits the primitive without adaptation. ↩ -

 Patrick D. McCarthy, open-knowledge-graph.
-Edge vocabulary —
+McCarthy names a typed-edge vocabulary for scientific-claims graphs (